cnourrcier/GuessingGame/README.md

 - Update to check for valid user input.
 - Update to include option for user to choose the maximum number of guesses.
 - Update to include option for user to play again.
+- First implentation of a leaderboard using a dictionary.
+I will soon update to save leaderboard data to a file.